NicoloMoretti/barracks/docs/scripting-guide.md

 Notice that in the function definition we specified 'int' instead of 'void'

 > [!TIP]
 > The 'return' keyword is a bit like the equivalent of 'break' in loops for function.
-Encountering a break can terminate a function earlier than expected
+Encountering a "return" can end a function early.
+The return keyword is not necessary for 'void' functions, but can be used without arguments to break out of the function earlier.
+This is often used to simplify code.

+Example of using 'return' to exit function:

+func void amIHungry(int hunger) (
+  (if
+    hunger > 30
+  =>
+    (chat-to-all "I'm not hungry!")
+    return
+  )
+  (chat-to-all "I'm hungry!")
+)

+(
+  amIHungry(29)
+)

+Functions can call other functions inside of them, or even themeselves!

+func int factorial(int n) (
+    (if
+         n <= 1
+    =>
+         return 1
+    )
+    (else
+         return n * factorial(n - 1)
+    )
+    return 0
+)

+## disable-self

+disable-self is still here and has been upgraded to disable it's block and all of it's children block!
+It's been promoted to a keyword like 'return', 'break', 'continue', so it dropped it's parenthesis.

+More importantly you are now required to put it at the start of the block it has to disable:

+(
+  disable-self
+  ; stuff
+  ; stuff
+)

+In this way, when you have long blocks with many child blocks nested inside, it's immedietly clear that the everything is subject to 'disable-self', if you don't see it immedietly, it's not there.